-As the months continue to go by, it’s no secret that sheltering in place is a part of what we must consider our new normal.
-The stress and anxiety felt at the abrupt transition to staying at home have now progressed into chronic anxiety and stress.
-Whether you are working from home, suddenly homeschooling your child, or trying to find a way to occupy your time due to unemployment, coping with this heightened level of stress, anxiety and depression can largely be done by sticking to a schedule.
+As a society, it’s clear that sheltering in place has transformed the way we will live forever.
+The stress and anxiety felt during the abrupt transition to staying at home now may be chronic in your life.
+Whether you are working from home, homeschooling your child, or trying to find a way to occupy your time due to unemployment, coping can seem impossible.
+If you are looking to jumpstart your life, creating a routine is a helpful first step.

-At times when feelings of depression and anxiety may become overbearing due to the number of changes ever present, scheduling activities can serve as a catalyst to jumpstart healthy coping.
-Dr. Christine A. Padesky formulated a useful Cognitive Behavior Therapy (CBT) method to boost your mood and improve your sense of self and help maintain your mental health.
+In times of change when feelings of depression and anxiety may become overbearing, scheduling activities can serve as a catalyst to jumpstart healthy coping.
+Dr. Christine A. Padesky created a useful Cognitive Behavior Therapy (CBT) method to help boost your mood, improve your sense of self and help maintain your mental health.

 Three types of activities that boost mood are pleasurable activities, accomplishments, and tasks that overcome avoidance.
-Incorporating a dynamic schedule consisting of these components will shift your motivation.
+Incorporating a dynamic schedule consisting of these things can help shift your motivation.
 Let’s take a deeper look into the three categories:

 1. Pleasurable activities include the things we look forward to doing.
 When analyzing what qualifies as this for you, try asking yourself, what makes me feel good?
 One of our therapists, Dorinda Woodley, LMFT offers some fun examples here to help your brainstorming begin.

 2. Accomplishments are those daily activities must be done.
 This includes the small tasks like showering or getting dressed, or the ones that require more effort such as cooking a meal or working on a project.
-Try asking yourself, what is meaningful to me, to prevent succumbing to the dreaded feeling of your couch or bed taking you as a hostage for the day or the week.
-For example, having your laundry washed and folded by the beginning of the week can reinforce your value of looking your best.
+Try asking yourself, what is meaningful to me, to start.
+For example, if a value of yours is looking your best, washing and folding your laundry at the beginning of the week can be reinforcing for this value.

 3. Overcoming avoidance is the final and most difficult category to complete for the obvious, it is full of your the activities that give you the least pleasure.
 These tasks are usually avoided due to its difficulty or the potential uneasy emotions that may arise.
-Scheduling and completing just one of these helps boost your mood and provide you with the confidence to continue on with your list.
-Tackling the large pile of mail that’s been accumulating for months because of the anxious feeling of missing out on the present can be started in small steps.
-By breaking down this overwhelming task into more feasible steps, the task then becomes more manageable.
-For example, these steps can include organizing the mail first by date, then by importance (junk vs bills) and then finally getting around to opening a few pieces a day is just one way to break down this big chore.
+Scheduling and completing just one of these tasks helps boost your mood and provide the confidence to continue on with your list.
+Avoiding the large pile of mail that’s been accumulating for months because of the anxious feeling of missing out on the present can be tackled in small steps.
+By breaking this overwhelming task down, it becomes more manageable.
+Organizing the mail first by date, then by importance (junk vs bills) and then finally getting around to opening a few pieces a day is just one way to break down this big chore.

 Discovering which combination of activities is best suited for boosting your mood can be done through practicing mindfulness, journaling and thoughtful reflection.
-Paying close attention to how you are feeling before and after each completed task can provide insight as to how to plan a day that brings the most satisfaction.
+Paying close attention to how you are feeling before and after each completed task will give guidance on how to plan a day that brings the most satisfaction.
 Click here to access a tool provided by Dr. Padesky for a helpful outline if a visual structure keeps you focused.

 For help pinpointing which category your life activities fall within, click here for another useful worksheet.